SyedSameena18/PYTHON-JOURNEY/README.md

 1) DEPENDENT LOOP -> inner loop runs with depending on outerloop
 2) INDEPENDENT LOOP -> inner loop runs without depending on outerloop

+# PYTHON DAY 3

+Day 3 learned about Strings and its built in functions